7tag Aviation

 The 2025 standard includes:

-7tag Avia incorporates these elements as part of its standard service model.
+7tag Avia incorporates these elements as part of its standard operating approach.

 3. Growing Interest in PMA Components